akbaraditamasp/strapi-provider-upload-cloudpro/README.md

-# Strapi Upload Provider for Digital Ocean Spaces
+# Strapi Upload Provider for CloudPRO

 This provider will upload to the space using the CloudPRO API.